Energy landscapes of combinatorial optimization in Ising machines: Results

 By design, GWL uniformly samples states across basins of attraction of local minima and energy levels.
 Its main purpose in this work is to discover as many regions of the landscape as possible without being stuck in a particular place, thereby not biasing the DG estimation.
 What is crucial in the definition of the algorithm is the $\mathbf{descent}$ routine, which identifies local minima and saddle points.
 When a problem has no degeneracies, e.g. S-K spin glass with Gaussian weights, one can define the descend (hill climbing) as the steepest descent, i.e. spins with the highest energy reduction are flipped.
 However, in this work we are interested in highly degenerate integer valued optimization problems, where such definition is not possible.

 As briefly discussed above in Fig.~\ref{fig:linear_landscape}, local minima and saddles are perceived differently depending on the algorithm employed for solving such problems.
 In this case, constructing exact DGs, apart from being infeasible for large problems, may result in misleading conclusions.
-For instance, a very large saddle point may have only one zero energy exit from itself, which may never be found by a local search routine, effectively being a local minimum, but it would still be depicted as a saddle on a DG, or even worse, not shown at all if saddles are not considered.
+For instance, a very large saddle point may have only one zero barrier exit from itself, which may never be found by a local search routine, effectively being a local minimum, but it would still be depicted as a saddle on a DG, or even worse, not shown at all if saddles are not considered.

 Here we aim to balance between efficient exploration of the landscape and visualization of relevant landscape features.
 For this purpose, we use \textit{random descent} (see Fig.~\ref{fig:algos_summary}b), in which a greedy local move is performed in the first-seen random direction decreasing the energy.
+This descent routine corresponds to the MC sampling approach we use in simulated annealing benchmarking but at $T=0$ (see App.~\ref{appx:sa_details} for more details on SA).

 Once a stable state is encountered (white circle in Fig.~\ref{fig:algos_summary}b), a limited exploration of the ``plateau'' region is performed until either the budget of allowed moves is exhausted, or an exit from the saddle is found (green circle in Fig.~\ref{fig:algos_summary}b).
+We defined a hyperparameter which determines for how long an algorithm can explore a stable cluster before registering it as a local minimum/saddle in the histogram.
+If a cluster is easily escapable, there is no reason to keep track of it.

 The states encountered during such exploration of saddles/local minima are stored in a single cluster (including the unstable exit states, i.e. 4 states are stored in Fig.~\ref{fig:algos_summary}b).
-If some of the stored states are encountered again during GWL sampling, all of the states that belong to a single cluster are joined, with their histograms summed up.
+If some of the stored states are encountered again during GWL sampling, all of the states that belong to a single cluster are joined, with their histograms united by their max values.

 Previously, the works \cite{hartmann2000, mann2010} addressed the difficulty of clustering in the context of improving the uniform sampling of the \textit{ground states}.
 Once a ground state $\mathbf{x}$ was found, a ballistic search (BS) routine was carried out: starting from some global minimum state, a chain of zero energy states was constructed by flipping every variable maximum once.
 With the use of such chains, the cluster sizes and thus connectivity of states were estimated more reliably.
 We experimented with this method for clusters at every energy level and found it useful for clustering remote configurations when the number of states becomes infeasibly large.